Detailed course offerings (Time Schedule) are available for

 CEE 327 Transportation Engineering (5)

 Studies vehicular transportation fundamentals including vehicle dynamics, geometric design, pavement design, traffic flow concepts, level of service analysis, intelligent transportation systems, travel demand prediction methods, freight logistics, and management of transportation systems.
 Includes a review of relevant vehicle operating characteristics.
-Prerequisite: PHYS 121; either MATH 126, MATH 134, MATH 135, or MATH 136.
+Prerequisite: PHYS 121 or PHYS 141; and either MATH 126, MATH 134, MATH 135, or MATH 136.
 Offered: WSp.

 View course details in MyPlan: CEE 327